 The other major, continuing crisis we face is climate change.
-Climate change unequivocally threatens not only sustainable development, but the survival of millions of people around the world through food insecurity, extreme weather events, sea level rise, ocean acidification and other impacts.
-CWCF is content/uploads/2017/05/employee_ownership_and_economic_wellbeing_2017.pdf 6 https://smlr.rutgers.edu/rutgers-kellogg-report mandated on behalf of our members to advocate for meaningful action on climate change according to the co-operative values of self-help, self-responsibility, democracy, equality, equity and solidarity.
+Climate change unequivocally threatens not only sustainable development, but the survival of millions of people around the world through food insecurity, extreme weather events, sea level rise, and more.
+CWCF is mandated on behalf of our members to advocate for action on climate change according to the co-operative values.